bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

     .add_system(play_queued_audio_system::<MyCustomAudioSource>.in_base_set(CoreSet::PostUpdate))
 ```

-You only now have to do this:
+You only have to do this:

 ```rust
 app.add_audio_source::<MyCustomAudioSource>()